alonesuperman/react-native-svg-src/README.md

 |---|---|---|---|
 | `src` | `String` | undefined | the content of SVG

+## TODO
+1. write document in Chinese
+2. add Symbol tag support
+3. rotation(rotate in transform) seems to be not support, I will have a check, and reduce unnecessary rotate

 ## <a name="Usage">Usage</a>
 Maybe you feel why the src is the content of svg instead of the path of static file